ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_env
 ---------------

-Retrieve the environment variables of the current session.
+Get the environment variables of the current session.

 .. code-block:: yaml